Mainframe Studios: As Rainmaker

 Finding itself under new ownership, IDT sold its 62% stake in Mainframe to Vancouver-based post-production firm Rainmaker Income Fund on July 20, 2006, for $13.8 million.
 The next month Rainmaker announced it would acquire the remaining 38% of Mainframe.
 On January 30, 2007, Mainframe was renamed to Rainmaker Animation.
 Later that year, Rainmaker sold its visual effects and post-production divisions to Deluxe Entertainment Services Group, leaving only the animation business.

 In June 2012, Chinese animation studio Xing Xing Digital announced its intent to purchase Rainmaker, with the company willing to pay off Rainmaker's $7 million debt.
 The purchase was called off after Rainmaker and Xing Xing were unable to finalize the sale by September 14, 2012.

 In 2013, Rainmaker completed its first theatrical feature film, Escape from Planet Earth.
-Directed by Cal Brunker, it received mixed reviews from critics but was a success at the box office, grossing around $75 million worldwide.
+Directed by Cal Brunker, it received mixed reviews from critics but was a mild success financially, grossing around $75 million worldwide.
 On October 7 that same year, Rainmaker launched a television production division and revived the "Mainframe Entertainment" brand for its title, starting with a CGI-animated incarnation of Bob the Builder.

 Rainmaker released its second theatrical feature film, Ratchet & Clank based on the video game series of the same name by Insomniac Games, in the first quarter of 2016 to financial failure.
 This poor reception to the film caused Rainmaker to take a $10 million impairment charge on their investment in the production and was later cited as the reason the company abandoned plans to adapt the Sly Cooper video game franchise into a theatrical film.

 Later that year on October 25, Rainmaker announced their intent to acquire and merge Erzin-Hirsh Entertainment and American-based Frederator Networks (and its main division, Frederator Studios) and consolidate them under its then-new holding company, WOW!
 Unlimited Media Inc.(TSX:WOW.A) At that time, the company changed the names of its home-base divisions to Rainmaker Studios and Mainframe Studios.
 Since the reorganization, the company has been heavily involved in television production animating ReBoot: The Guardian Code, a live-action/CGI-animated re-imagining of the ReBoot brand, Barbie: Dreamhouse Adventures, the first-ever full-length TV series in the "Barbie" media franchise and Spy Kids: Mission Critical, the animated reboot/spin-off of the Spy Kids (franchise) in 2018.
 In 2019, the studio released its first traditionally-animated production, a pilot based on Knowledge Network mascots made in Toon Boom Harmony.